lowlighter/gracidea/README.md

 *Pokémon* sprites are the intellectual property of The Pokémon Company and its affiliates ([Legal informations](https://www.pokemon.com/us/legal/))

-Sprites has been ripped, sorted and edited by [@lowlighter](https://github.com/lowlighter/) using Advance Map on *Pokémon Emerald*.
+Sprites has been ripped, sorted and edited by [@lowlighter](https://github.com/lowlighter/) using Advance Map on *Pokémon Emerald* or taken from [Spriters resource](https://www.spriters-resource.com/game_boy_advance/pokemonemerald/) (see respective images for credits).
 The maintainers of this repository cannot be held responsible of the usage of it from other users.

 ## ![](/client/static/copyrighted/imgs/icons/note.png) Note from the cartographer